AaronHongyangLiu/Critical-Mass-Interview-Assignment/README.md

    ```

 ## Inspiration:
+I was trying to find a good curve fitting library in C# the other day, and I came across this [csmpfit](https://github.com/cureos/csmpfit) project.

+This is a c# makeover of a C-based library.
+The purpose of this porject, which is just to provide an interface to a library that's targeting at a differet language, inspirs me a little bit.
+I know there are lots of "makeover" libraries.
+Why don't we just porvide some sort of "translator" that could translate any foreign language library instead of a specific one, to a native language so it could be used.

 ## Focus:
 If I could build/learn anything I could, I'm thinking about building some machine learining related projects.